Atlantic Centre of Education Sustainability Policy

 Here are some of our more specific actions.

-• Staff are encouraged and incentivized to take more sustainable modes of transport to work through access to annual tax-saving bus and train tickets as well as the Bike to Work scheme.
+• Staff are encouraged and incentivised to take more sustainable modes of transport to work through access to annual tax-saving bus and train tickets as well as the Bike to Work scheme.
 We encourage students to walk, cycle or take public transport to school!

 • We have a 4-way waste separation system within the school and in our accommodation: recycling, general waste, food waste and tin and metal recycling.